 Mega Millions winnings after taxes: How much the winner could actually take home in Texas

-Friday's Mega Millions jackpot is estimated to be worth $1.25 billion, making it one of the largest lottery prizes ever in the U.S.
+Tuesday's Mega Millions jackpot is estimated to be worth $1.55 billion, making it the largest U.S. lottery prize in history.

 If you beat the odds and match all six numbers you will take home much less than a billion dollars (not that you'd complain).